 The GDPR sets a rather high standard for consent and places more control in an individual’s hands.
-In fact, we’ve got a webinar all about consent soon – you can sign up here.
+In fact, if you missed our webinar – you can download a recording here.
 For now, here’s a brief overview on consent and why it’s so important to have it in the run up to the GDPR.

 The GDPR defines consent as: